algolia/algoliasearch-zendesk/app/README.md

     //
     // Optional configuration:
     //
     indexPrefix: 'zendesk_',              // or your custom <INDEX_PREFIX>
     baseUrl: '/hc/',                      // the base URL of your Help Center
     poweredBy: true,                      // show the "Search by Algolia" link (required if you're on Algolia's FREE plan)
     debug: false,                         // debug mode prevents the autocomplete to close when trying to inspect it
     color: '#D4D4D4',                     // main color (used for links)
     highlightColor: '#D4D4D4',            // highlight color to emphasize matching text
     responsive: true,                     // responsive instantsearch page
     autocomplete: {
       enabled: true,                      // is the autocomplete feature enabled?
       inputSelector: '#query',            // the DOM selector to select the search box
       hits: 5                             // the number of suggestions to display },
     instantsearch: {
-      enabled: true,
+      enabled: true,                      // is the instantsearch feature enabled?
+      paginationSelector: '.pagination',  // the DOM selector for the current pagination (to hide it)
+      reuseAutocomplete: false,           // do not add a search input for the instant-search page
+      selector: '.search-results',        // the DOM selector for the results container
-      tagsLimit: 15             // Maximum number of tags to display },
+      tagsLimit: 15                       // maximum number of tags to display },
-    translations: {}            // Translation strings
+    translations: {}                      // translation strings
   });
 </script>
 ```